.

 SPECIAL DIETARY REQUIREMENTS

-Accommodating special diets is not guaranteed.
-Vegetarian, lactose intolerance, gluten intolerance, and other allergies can generally be accommodated with prior notification.
+Special diets are not guaranteed to be accommodated.
+However, vegetarians, lactose intolerance, gluten intolerance, and other allergies can generally be accommodated with prior notification.

 Climate Change at the Arctic's Edge